October - November 2023

 Sharon Coyle - Director

 Sharon performed since the age of 5 in professional and in community productions.
 As a performer, she was nominated for NJ Perrys for the lead roles in Gypsy & Little Me.
 After performing in the original cast of Merrily We Sing and Dance: A VanZandt/Milmore production, she was signed with Shirley Grant Management and was booked to go on a New England tour of Camelot.
 Life had other plans for her as she became severely ill with Crohn’s/ulcerative colitis which put a halt on her theatrical endeavors.
 After major surgery, the doctors (similar to Shelby) advised against having children.
 Like Shelby, she didn’t listen to them and had one challenging birth with her first child, and with her second (oddly enough, on June 21 like Jackson Jr) Sharon had an emergency C-section from a very serious complication called placental abruption.
 Sharon’s passion for theater took hold once again in 2019, she was cast as Joanne in Company and during the pandemic was chosen by Theatre 68’s New York/LA based company to read Nora in A Doll’s House 2 with Director Ronnie Marmo.
-Sharon, along with co-director Mark, was nominated for a 2023 production of Driving Miss Daisy at First Avenue Playhouse for Best Production/Best Direction.
+Sharon, along with co-director Mark, just won a Perry Award for the 2023 Best Production of a Play - Driving Miss Daisy at First Avenue Playhouse.
 Recently she directed another Coyle/Papa production of Color & Light: A Sondheim Musical Revue.
 She wants to thank her incredible mentors/directors from her past for their insight, exploration on helping to explore characters and to be quite frankly their non bs work ethic and respecting the art of creating art: Gary Cohen, Mark Hopkins, Peter Loewy, Ronnie Marmo, Billy Van Zandt, John Mentor, the late Michael Boyd and to acting teachers at HB Studios and Jared Kelner.
 To the greats: Constantin Stanislavski, Sanford Meisner, Uta Hagen and Stella Adler….and to her codirector Mark without your support, insight, and valuable input all this could never have been accomplished.

 Mark Papa – Director